I’m Sorry, Dr. King. I’m So Sorry.

 The last chapter is about good ole NC and the NAACP’s Rev. William Barber and the Moral Monday protests in 2013.
 I was one of nearly a thousand who got arrested in that classically nonviolent “uprising,” and weren’t those the Good Old Days??

-One of those members he was talking about was representative Mickey Michaux, a black lawyer from Durham, now 85 and the longest-serving member of the NC House.
+One of those members he was talking about was the late representative Mickey Michaux, a black lawyer from Durham, then 85 and the longest-serving member of the NC House.

 “I want you to understand why this means so much to so many people,” he said to the majority. . . .
 “Now you’re putting back what many of us fought our lives and gave our lives for . . . .
 Forget all the gains of the 20th century.
 That’s what you’re doing with this bill . . . .I would ask you to take this abomination and confine it to the streets of hell for the rest of eternity.”